 Most commonly, the tainted products marketed as dietary supplements are for losing weight, sexual enhancement, or muscle building.
 Tainted supplements, however, are promoted for nearly every health condition of record, including osteoarthritis, gout, rheumatoid arthritis, cancer, diabetes, heart disease and many others.

 Dietary supplements include vitamins, minerals, herbs, amino acids, plant and whey protein, creatine and weight loss pills.
 They cannot contain pharmaceutical drugs.
 The Food and Drug Administration (FDA) is responsible for enforcing the current Good Manufacturing Practices (cGMP) safety guidelines for supplement manufacturers.

-The consumer is responsible for detecting the possibility of tainted supplements.
+The cGMP manufacturing rules have been lampooned by health experts and industry watchdogs as "too weak" and "too lax".
+Under these regulations, the consumer is mainly responsible for detecting the possibility of tainted supplements.
 The FDA depends on reports of adverse health reactions to help identify potentially harmful products.
 Once the FDA confirms a tainted supplement, it initiates enforcement measures with the manufacturer, including recalls.

 The following disclaimer appears on the FDA webpage, Dietary Supplements—How to Report a Problem: